 She left Brooklyn and moved in with a different boyfriend in three different apartments in Wilmington and Storrs, CT.
 She and the boyfriend married a few days before she started her first semester at the University of Connecticut.
 In her junior year, she studied abroad in London, and during that time abroad, her marriage broke up.
 She returned home early, cutting her studies short, then finished the classes over the winter break and went on to graduate magna cum laude, as a university scholar and a member of Golden Key.

 After graduation, Tracey moved once again, into a house near the campus with friends, just for the summer.
 Then she spent a month sleeping on friend’s couches before moving to East Boston, MA.
 She was there about a year and half before moving back to Brooklyn, NY, where she stayed in one apartment for eleven years and another for three.
-During that time, she met and married her now-husband Sam, with whom she moved to Texas in 2016.
+During that time, she met and married her now-husband Sam, with whom she moved to Texas in 2016, then to Oregon in 2021.

 Let us hope she is able to stick around there a while.

-She is now a freelance teaching artist in Austin Public Library’s Badgerdog Creative Writing program and transitioned to her new job as a full-time writer in 2019.
+She transitioned to her new job as a full-time writer in 2019.

 Tracey loves walking in cemeteries, howling at full moons, playing RPGs, eating avocados, and wooing every cat she meets.